 Day One: In Which Spring and Winter Meet

 Home, Jin's heart soared with yearning for his home.
-His ears, which even for his people were usually slender and pointed, wiggled uncontrollably in the wake of his excitement of returning to the village as he and other young wind journeymen coursed the breeze to pull the Spring Tribe's supply carts briskly through the white mist that no wind can part.
-Though he could not see anything before him, thanks to the mists, Jin feels they are nearly home and trusted the Chief's word that as long as they walked no other direction than forward, they would reach the village.
+His ears, which even for his people were unusually slender and pointed, wiggled uncontrollably in the wake of his excitement of returning to the village as he and other young wind journeymen coursed the breeze to pull the Spring Tribe's supply carts briskly through the white mist that no wind can part.
+Though he could not see anything before him, thanks to the mists, Jin felt they were nearly home and trusted the Chief's word that as long as they walked no other direction than forward, they would reach the village.

 Until the cold hit him.

-Jin clenched his eyes shut and muttered nonsense under his breath until the initial sting of cold wind passed.
-He opened his eyes.
-The harsh, bright white landscape burned his sight at first, but he soon recovered.
+Jin clenched his eyes shut and muttered nonsense under his breath until the initial sting of the cold wind passed.
+The harsh, bright white landscape burned his sight at first but he soon recovered.
 Jin had never seen this white matter that curiously coated the ground and mounded in the bare tree branches but it simultaneously numbed and burned the soles of his thinly-protected feet like cold fire.

 The Chief turned and spoke to the tribe.
-"No mistakin' deh fear in ev'rybody's eyes, that I see well.
+"No mistakin' the fear in ev'rybody's eyes, that I see well.
 A mite peculiar the forest be, but no weak souls among us.
-We'll steady on tah the village as we always have.
-A wee chill won't tamper deh Spring Tribe."
-The Chief said, notably tucking his hands underneath his long, heavy fox-colored beard as he turned to face forward once more and led the tribe onward.
+We'll steady on to the village as we always have.
+A wee chill won't tamper the Spring Tribe."
+The Chief said, notably tucking his hands underneath his long, heavy fox-colored beard as he led the tribe onward.

-Jin took up the task of towing again and smiled when he heard and felt the white matter crunch beneath his feet.
-No one else bore Jin's cheerful curiosity to their changed surroundings.
+Taking up the task of towing again, Jin smiled when he heard and felt the white matter crunch beneath his feet.
+No one else bore his cheerful curiosity to their changed surroundings.
 He knew the crackling of branches was nothing to fear.
 Jin breathed the crisp air and felt how the cold tightened his throat and chest, yet opened his body and senses.
 He watched his breath exhale out as white flurry and marveled if this was what his breath always looked like, if this changed land gave him the Sight to perceive his life's breath as it truly was.
 The tribe was wary and fearful of the changes.
 Jin was not.
 The forest had become odd, yes, but it was full of wondrous things.